JamesPagani/holbertonschool-zero_day/README.md

-**Project 0x00.
-Vagrant**
+**Week 0**

-*How 2 Git*
+*How 2 Git & text edit*

-*Greetings.* This repository is just a test to verify that Git and GitHub are connecting and working properly, as well as learning how to use both of them too.
+*Greetings.* This repository will be used to store projects for the first week at Holberton Coding School.
+This will mainly contain commits and pushes from a local repo in a virtual machine, with the files written using *EMACS* and *vi* (so that we learn how to use them and to choose the one that seems more comfortable to us).

   This document was made with *EMACS*